gnclmorais/blog/_posts/2021-06-18-build-and-deploy-a-web-scraper-part-ii.md

 And that’s it for the time being!
 You now have a script that send you an SMS with dynamically fetched data.

-See you around soon for the second part of this article…
+See you around soon for the third part of this article…